quickheaven/reactjs-redux-bootcamp/README.md

 The client-server architecture describes the relationship between a client requesting the documents for a web app (html, css, js) from a server computer that can respond with them.

-Bundling is the process of taking many JavaScript files and combining them into one giant JavaScript file for the html to refer to.
+**Bundling** is the process of taking many JavaScript files and combining them into one giant JavaScript file for the html to refer to.
 This is useful because the browser doesn’t natively support the import/export system that is used in React projects.

-Parcel-bundler is a tool that achieves bundling.
+**Parcel-bundler** is a tool that achieves bundling.

-Transpiling is the process of translating modern JavaScript code into a syntax that the browser actually supports.
+**Transpiling** is the process of translating modern JavaScript code into a syntax that the browser actually supports.
 This is necessary because, as the JavaScript language evolves and adds new features, the browser must keep up and support those additions.
 Therefore, the feature set that the browser can support will always be a bit behind the overall JavaScript language.

-Babel is a tool that achieves transpilation.
+**Babel** is a tool that achieves transpilation.

 ## Section 4: Continued Main React Concepts

-Lifecycle Methods - Fire throughout different phases of a component's life componentDidMount() - Fires when the component is inserted into the DOM componentWillUnmount() - Fires when the component is going to leave the DOM
+**Lifecycle Methods** - Fire throughout different phases of a component's life.

+**componentDidMount()** - Fires when the component is inserted into the DOM \
+**componentWillUnmount()** - Fires when the component is going to leave the DOM

-React Router
+**React Router**

 ```
 npm i react-router-dom@6.4.2 --save
 npm i history@5.3.0 --save
 ```
-Summary
+**Summary**

 Using the fetch method to make API calls.
 With the fetch method, React app can make HTTP requests to API services.
 This is an excellent way to add a ton of new content to your React application.

 Applying routing to the application.
-With react-router, a single page React application can transform into one with multiple pages of different content.
+With **react-router**, a single page React application can transform into one with multiple pages of different content.
 Each page matches a url path of the application to a different component.

 Using higher-order components.
-A higher-order component is one that takes another component as an input.
+A **higher-order component** is one that takes another component as an input.
 The idea is to treat the component like a function.
 Have one component as input, and then output an entirely new component based on that input, with new properties, methods, and/or JSX!

 ## Section 5: Core React Project: Music Master